Quent2G/High-precision-Analyser-of-Lunar-Orbits/README.md

 The same can be done for DRO14, with a period of 14 days, but the convergence is a bit harder so that we have to change n=2 (in the algorithm's file) and use only two periods due to the long period of the DRO.

+### Some useful functions
+sp.dafec(sp.spklef("input/LRO_ES_90_202003_GRGM900C_L600.bsp"),1000)    :    Allows to assess the comment of a bsp file sp.datetime2et(sp.datetime(y, m, d, h, m, s))                           :    Converts a UTC time to ET

+See also part 4.3.5 of the paper for time and coordinate systems handling in either MATLAB and Python.

 # Authors and acknowledgment

 Creator of the Github and first contributor to the project: Quentin Granier, Research Associate.